briandgomez/Study/Security+/Security Operations.md

 - IoT devices
     - Perform updates ASAP
-    - Segmentation from other devices on a network
+    - Segmentation from other devices on a network (limits access to attacker)

 # Securing Wireless and Mobile